-Wirelessly use your Xbox One controller on your Nintendo Switch Lite
+Wirelessly use your Xbox controller on your Nintendo Switch Lite

-I absolutely love my Nintendo Switch Lite.
-It's super portable, feels great in my hands, and is nice to look at.
-However, certain games aren't as easy to play without an external controller.
-Thing is, purchasing additional controllers like Joy-Cons or the Pro Controller can get expensive.
-The good news is that if you already have an Xbox One controller then you can pair it with your small Switch and play wirelessly.
+We absolutely love the Nintendo Switch Lite.
+It's super portable, feels great in our hands, and is nice to look at.
+However, without a true controller, some games may feel difficult to play.
+The thing is, purchasing additional controllers like Joy-Cons or the Pro Controller can get expensive.
+If you have an Xbox One, Xbox Series X, or Xbox Series S controller, save yourself some money and use these controllers as a controller on your Switch.
 Here's how you do it.

-Note: Whenever you use an external controller with the Switch Lite it's best to have the gaming system setup on a play stand since the smaller Switch doesn't have its own kickstand.
-I recommend the Hori Compact Playstand.
-I use it all the time and it folds compact when I'm done with it.
+Note: The Nintendo Switch Lite doesn't have a kickstand, so if you're plugging in a controller, having a stand will be crucial.
+We recommend the Hori Compact Playstand, which folds compact when you're done with it.

 Products used in this guide